cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/archiving-third-party-data.md

 1. Go to [this page](https://login.microsoftonline.com/common/oauth2/authorize?client_id=8dfbc50b-2111-4d03-9b4d-dd0d00aae7a2&response_type=code&redirect_uri=https://portal.azure.com/&nonce=1234&prompt=admin_consent) and sign in using the credentials of an Office 365 global administrator.<br/><br/>The following dialog box is displayed.
 You can expand the carets to review the permissions that will be assigned to the connector.<br/><br/>![The permissions request dialog is displayed](media/O365_ThirdPartyDataConnector_OptIn1.png)
 2. Click **Accept**.

-After you accept the request, the [Enterprise applications](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/) blade in the Azure portal is displayed and the Office 365 third-party data connector is listed.
+After you accept the request, the [Azure portal dashboard](https://portal.azure.com) is displayed.
+To view the list of applications for your organization, click **Azure Active Directory** > **Enterprise applications**.
+The Office 365 third-party data connector is listed on the **Enterprise applications** blade.

 > [!IMPORTANT]
 > After September 30, 2018, third-party data will no longer be imported into mailboxes in your organization if you don't register a third-party data connector in Azure Active Directory.
 Note existing third-party data connectors (those created before September 30, 2018) must also be registered in Azure Active Directory by following the procedure in Step 5.